INSURANCE BOOT CAMP

 YOU DON’T KNOW WHAT YOU DON’T KNOW!

 The following is a compilation of the most frequently purchased kinds of homeowner’s insurance coverages along with a few tips along the way on how to improve the coverage for not all that much additional cost.
-And, with the exception of Flood and Earthquake Insurance, most of the coverage you need (or want) is purchased as a part of the homeowner’s contract, not requiring a separate policy.
+And, with the exception of Flood and Earthquake Insurance – which nearly always are separate contracts, most of the coverage you need (or want) is purchased as a part of the homeowner’s contract, not requiring a separate policy.

 “Hazard Insurance”, as required by lending institutions, is essentially an insurance contract that covers the physical structure for most types of damage.
-Always purchase, when possible, the Broad or Special Form contracts.
-Broad form is a specifically enumerated cause of loss contract, whereas Special Form covers all damage to your home except for what is specifically excluded or limited as found in the policy’s contract.
-Coverage exclusions for both forms include (but are not limited to) damage caused by an Earthquake, a Flood, occasionally Theft of Building items, Wear & Tear, Vacancy, Mold and other Bio Agents, animals (including rodents, birds, etc.), War, Illegal, and Intentional acts.
+Always purchase, when possible, the Special Form contracts.
+Special Form covers all damage to your home except for what is specifically excluded or limited as found in the policy’s contract.
+Coverage exclusions include (but are not limited to) damage caused by an Earthquake, a Flood, occasionally Theft of Building items, Wear & Tear, Vacancy, Mold and other Bio Agents, animals (including rodents, birds, etc.), War, Illegal, and Intentional acts.

 In general, the Hazard Insurance is written to incorporate enough insurance to either replace the structure following a devastating fire or to pay off the Lender’s note.
 We recommend that you add to your policy some extra protection, over and above the policy limits, called Extended Replacement Cost.

 Extended Replacement Cost provides a hedge against not having enough insurance to replace your home in the event of a total loss.
-As insurance is not all the same, this additional coverage may not be available from some companies, and it may be limited to anywhere from 115% - 200% of the limit of insurance assigned to Coverage A dwelling.
+As insurance is not all the same, this additional coverage may not be available from some companies, or it may be limited to anywhere from 115% - 200% of the limit of insurance assigned to Coverage A dwelling, depending upon the state in which you live.

 This policy coverage provides for your economic loss following a fire; this protection is called Loss of Use (also called additional living expenses).
 This coverage is intended to provide you with funds to pay for temporary or longer-term housing while your home is being repaired.
 It also covers the additional costs of living beyond basic shelter; for instance, in the first few weeks following a devastating fire, you’ll be eating out and not preparing your own meals.

-We strongly recommend a minimum of $500,000 personalliability protection.
+We strongly recommend a minimum of $500,000 personal liability protection.
 Often, more aggressive agents will offer $300,000 in coverage; they think it will make the difference in your buying their insurance, as it will appear less expensive.
-The additional cost to upgrade to $500,000 is about the same as a fast-food meal for two: Knowing that, why wouldn’t you buy the extra protection?
+The additional cost to upgrade to $500,000 is about the same as a fast-food meal.
+Knowing that, why wouldn’t you buy the extra protection?

 Often, the personal liability protection will include Personal Injury coverage, but always ask to make it a part of the policy – just to be certain.
 Personal injury protects you in the event you are sued for slander or a bevy of other alleged infringements that do not involve actual bodily injury.
 In today’s suit-happy society, you need as much protection as possible.

-Another thought about personal liability protection: People love animals, generally speaking.
+Another thought about personal liability protection is that people love their pets, generally speaking.
 Most insurance companies will have a coverage exclusion if you have a breed of a dog (or a mixed breed) that is designated to be a potentially vicious breed.
-Generally speaking, these are pit bulls and mastiffs, but there are other breeds that may be excluded, depending upon a particular insurance company’s contract or upon a municipality’s designation.
+Most companies and cities include pit bulls and other mastiffs in this category, and there are other breeds that may be excluded, depending upon a particular insurance company’s contract or upon a municipality’s designation.
 So, be certain that you choose either an acceptable breed of dog or use an insurance company that doesn’t have any animal exclusions.

-Tip: If you already have a dog (you are never going to give up) but it is unacceptable to your insurance company, there are programs popping up all the time which will accept generally prohibited breeds of dogs.
-There is a solution, so do not drop your dog off at the local shelter; simply get an additional policy.
+Tip: If you already have a dog (that you are never going to give up) but it is unacceptable to your insurance company, there are special liability insurance programs popping up all the time which will accept generally prohibited breeds of dogs.
+There is a solution, so never drop your dog off at the local shelter; simply get an additional policy.

 Medical Payments to Others.
 Severe bodily injury claims will be covered under the Personal Liability section of your policy.
 Medical Payments is intended to offer small payments for injuries (your guest twisted her ankle on your step) so as to avoid larger claims.
 Thus, you will see small coverage limits applied to this coverage section.
 Always contact your agent if someone is hurt on your property; the company will adjust the claim accordingly!